opennext-io/onpc-provisioning/README.md

 and depending on the disk(s) you have specified for you VMs, you might want to customize the base_system_disk_device deployment parameter which is used to specify on which disk OSA partitioning requirements will be applied.
 The default value is defined in ansible/vars/osa-disks-partitions_vars.yml and is set to /dev/sda which is supposed to be sound for baremetal cases.
+For virtualized environment it should most probably match /dev/vdX.

+IMPORTANT NOTE: please pay very close attention to the fact that the partition template defined in ansible/vars/osa-disks-partitions_vars.yml should be adapted to the disk(s) you have defined in step 6 when deploying you VMs.
+The default template tries to put all partitions in a single disk whereas you might want to configure this over several if applicable.

 Please note that the final task in osa-master-opennext-deploy.yml can take a very long time to complete.
 If you want to see progress on this task, log into the osa-master node (which IP you will find in ~vagrant/osa-inventory)